 Are Certain Breeds More at Risk?

-While just about any pet can develop cancer in their older years, specific breeds do seem to have a higher risk.
-This includes Boxers, Boston Terriers, and Golden Retrievers.
+While just about any pet can develop cancer in their older years, some specific dog breeds are overrepresented.
+These include Boxers, Boston Terriers, and Golden Retrievers.

 Types of Brain Tumors in Dogs and Cats

 Brain tumors in dogs and cats can be divided into two categories:

 - Primary tumors develop from cells that make up the brain itself and the lining of the brain.
 These include meningioma, glioma, ependymoma, choroid plexus tumors, pituitary tumors, and more.

 - Secondary brain tumors are tumors that develop elsewhere in the body and eventually spread to the brain.

 Meningiomas arise from the meninges (covering of the brain) and are the most common type of primary brain tumor in dogs and cats.
 In dogs, they are more common in long-nosed breeds, such as the Golden Retriever.
 They tend to be slow-growing and compress the brain from the “outside” in.

 Also common in pets, gliomas arise from the supporting cells of the brain (glial cells) and include astrocytomas and oligodendrogliomas.
 In dogs, they are more common in short-nosed breeds, including the Boxer and Boston Terrier.
 They tend to grow on the ‘inside’ of the brain.

 Since other neurological diseases can cause identical clinical signs, advanced diagnostics are warranted.
 High-field MRI is the best imaging tool for viewing and diagnosing brain tumors in dogs and cats.
 While computed tomography (CT) may show some types of brain tumors, MRI allows us to clearly see the location, shape, and size of the tumor in addition to giving us a much better idea of what kind it is and how we can treat it.
 Sometimes a biopsy is recommended for definitive diagnosis.